Pinky and the Brain: Creation and inspiration

 Paulsen had already been selected to voice Pinky as he was already voicing Yakko Warner for Animaniacs.
 Paulsen, taking inspiration from British comedies such as Monty Python's Flying Circus, The Goon Show, and Peter Sellers, soon gave Pinky "a goofy whack job" of a British accent for the character.

-The episode "Win Big" was the very first Pinky and the Brain segment.
+The episode "Win Big" was the first Pinky and the Brain segment.
 It was developed for Animaniacs, written by Ruegger with a script by Peter Hastings, and directed by Rusty Mills.
 According to Ruegger, most of the elements that would become part of Pinky and the Brain can be found in Hastings's original script.
 It held many dialogue bits that became conventions of the entire series, including Brain's "Pinky, are you pondering what I'm pondering?", Pinky's "Oh...wait, no." in response to a plan, and Pinky's final question, "Why, Brain?
 What are we going to do tomorrow night?"